Team History

 On January 1st, 2012, Redfish Rocks Marine Reserve and associated Redfish Rocks Marine Protected Area were fully implemented; the new rules and regulations took effect.

-Today the RRCT continues to support the goals of Redfish Rocks Marine Reserve through community engagement in two main areas:
+Today the RRCT continues to support the goals of Redfish Rocks Marine Reserve through community engagement in three main areas: